patzly/grocy-android/README.md

 ## Compatibility

-Grocy Android requires at least Android 5 Lollipop on your phone and at least grocy `2.7.0` on your server.
+Grocy Android requires at least [grocy](https://github.com/grocy/grocy/releases) `2.7.0` on your server.

+Until Grocy Android `v1.4.0` at least Android 5.0 Lollipop is required on your device.
+With `v.1.5.0` we'll have to lift the minimum Android version to 6.0 Marshmallow due to efficient RAM management.

 **Self-signed certificates are not supported right now** but an implementation is planned.
 Right now, the server certificate has to be signed by a [certificate authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority).
 This CA has to be public and trusted by Android.
 To meet these requirements, you can use a free certificate from [letsencrypt.org](https://letsencrypt.org/) for proper `https` encryption.